yongjiajun/ConnectFour-AI/README.md

 * `HumanPlayer` - Player is controlled by user via GUI **[DEFAULT OPTION]**
 * `RandomAgent` - Player is controlled by computer and just chooses random valid columns to place token
 * `MonteCarloAgent` - Player is controlled by computer and uses Monte Carlo Tree Search to find a good move
-* `StudentAgent` - Template player to complete by students.
-Currently, is a  `RandomAgent`
+* `StudentAgent` - Template player to complete by students. **[OUR IMPLEMENTATION]**

-As an example to have a `RandomAgent` play against yourself, we can run:
+As an example to have a `StudentAgent` play against yourself, we can run:

-`python -m connectfour.game --player-one RandomAgent --player-two HumanPlayer`
+`python -m connectfour.game --player-one StudentAgent --player-two HumanPlayer`

 This next one may be useful for you to run games in quick succession to see how your agent performs against the random agent.